sujato/drafts/ms-notes-all/README.md

 I have made a start on this by creating a new file `en-bn-dedup.html`.
 This contains, I believe, the whole content of the BN and EN.
 Here is the method I used.

 1. Put each entry on one line.
 2. Eliminate duplications (dedup) using http://www.text-filter.com/tools/remove-duplicate-lines/.
 This resulted in about 200 unique entries, down from 2112.
+I have done this for all the types of notes, not just bn/en.
+This consistently results in about 10% of the original size.
 3. Sort the entries.
 4. Go through each one by one and make it into a single note rather than a pair of BN/EN.
 Mostly this was straightforward, but in a few cases it was tricky.
 I consulted the original Mahasangiti files when in doubt.
 This resulted in the final total of 99 notes.
 5. In the few cases where notes spanned more than one `ms` number, I simply marked the first phrase and indicated the scope of the variant in the notes.
 This avoids the gnarly problem of overlapping hierarchies in HTML.
 I reworded these notes in English so as to make my editorial intervention clear.